Connect with others who understand.

 • Other health conditions you may have

-• How big the cancer is
+• The size of the cancer

 • How far the cancer has spread

-• How past treatments have worked
+• How well past treatments have worked

-• Your own preferences
+• Your preferences

 Surgery